OtuokereTobechukwu/OtuokereTobechukwu/README.md

 - 🔭 I am a meticulous Data analyst/scientist who is more inclined to write code.

-- 🌱 I’m currently learning Django(REST) and streamlit to create data visuals in real time.
+- 🌱 Lately, I've been transitioning into Product Management

-- 👯 I’m looking to work and learn in a very challenging environment.
+- 👯 I’m always looking to work and learn in very challenging environments.

-- 👯 I’m looking to collaborate on Django, Data Analysis & Machine learning Projects.
+- 👯 I’m looking to collaborate on Product Research, Data Analytics & Machine learning Projects.

 - 📫 How to reach me: <a href="mailto:otuokeretobechukwu@outlook.com">Let's have a conversation</a>